bmrtech-oss/text-talk/README.md

-# Twitter Clone with Content Moderation
+# Text-only social media platform

-A full-stack Twitter-like social media platform with AI-powered content moderation to ensure compliance with country-specific laws and regulations.
+A full-stack text only social media platform with AI-powered content moderation to ensure compliance with country-specific laws and regulations.

 ## Project Structure